Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-\textit{Learned Solvers:} A promising direction that is accumulating interest recently is based on the idea of ``neural solvers''.
+\textit{Learned Solvers:} A promising direction that \rtypo{has been} accumulating interest recently is based on the idea of ``neural solvers''.
 Neural solvers are neural networks that attempt to predict the OT output from the input measures.
 Data-driven neural solvers reduce the expensive traditional computation by leveraging knowledge from past OT solutions.
-By constructing a model and training it on ground truth OT solutions and parameters, we can predict OT solutions during test time very quickly (single forward pass) without working it out from the measures from scratch (iterative) every time.
-The approach becomes more attractive in deployment scenarios that requires solving OT repeatedly (e.g. coupling stream of image pairs).
-In addition to the computational improvements, a notable advantage of neural solvers is the ability to cope with parametric continuous $\mu$ and $\nu$ (densities) \cite{DoBenchmark, LiContinuousBarycenters}.
+By constructing a model and training it on ground truth OT solutions and parameters, we \rtypo{can quickly predict OT solutions} during test time (single forward pass) without working it out from the measures from scratch (iterative) every time. \marginpar{R1} \rref{Courty \etal \cite{courty2018learning} learns a supervised autoencoder that embeds MNIST images such that the Euclidean distance in the latent space approximates the Wasserstein distance}.
+The learned approach becomes more attractive in deployment scenarios that \rtypo{require} solving OT repeatedly (e.g., coupling stream of image pairs). \marginpar{R1}\rref{In addition to the computational improvements, a notable advantage of neural \cite{DoBenchmark, LiContinuousBarycenters} and stochastic \cite{GenevayStochasticTransport} solvers is the ability to cope with parametric continuous $\mu$ and $\nu$ (densities)}.
 Empirically, neural solvers show great success in generative modeling (\cref{sec:gen_modeling}) and domain adaptation (\cref{sec:domain_adaptation}).